This is Part 1 of a 2 Part Series on Using Drones for Survival Security Monitoring

 1. Different Types of Drones Suitable for Survival Security

-There are two main types of drones you may want to consider for survival surveillance and security: quadcopters and fixed-wing aerial drones.
+There are two main types of drones you may want to consider for survival, surveillance, and security: quadcopters and fixed-wing aerial drones.
 The main difference is that you can hover in place with a quadcopter, but a fixed-wing drone has to keep moving.

 Both of these have their pros and cons.